networkoptix/nx_open_integrations/python/examples/configure_system_via_api/readme.md

 It is also possible to configure more configurations.

 You may put the name of configuration in the dataclass, VmsSystemSettings.
-Then modify the script by adding the function to change configurations; also, please remeber to extend or add extra key,value pair in the configuration files.
+Then create or modify the script by adding the function to change configurations; also, please remeber to extend or add extra key,value pair in the configuration files.